intershop/intershop-pwa/docs/concepts/sso.md

   },
 ```

-For production this configuration should be provided via environment variables to the SSR process (see [Building and Running Server-Side Rendering][ssr-startup]).
+For production, this configuration should be provided to the SSR process via environment variables (see [Building and Running Server-Side Rendering][ssr-startup]).
-The usage of identity providers can also be provided in the multi-channel configuration (see [Building and Running nginx Docker Image][nginx-startup]).
+The usage of identity providers can also be set in the multi-channel configuration (see [Building and Running nginx Docker Image][nginx-startup]).

 # Further References